owncloud/ocis/extensions/accounts/configuration.md

 If you prefer to configure the service with environment variables you can see the available variables below.

+If multiple variables are listed for one option, they are in order of precedence.
+This means the leftmost variable will always win if given.

 ### Commandline flags

 If you prefer to configure the service with commandline flags you can see the available variables below.
 Command line flags are only working when calling the subcommand directly.